m-gallesio/export-svg/README.md

 Please note that this package **IS STILL IN ALPHA** and its API is not yet fully designed, so versions earlier than the eventual 1.0.0 **WILL** break without warning.
-Use it at your own risk and feel free to report any issues.
+Use it at your own risk and feel free to report any issues or ideas.

 ## Rendering methods